 - Medical Questions.
 Your medical records are an important source of information both for you and your employer.
 You need to give out information about preexisting medical conditions and your medical history in general.

 - Ability to Work Questions.
 Your lost wages compensation is based on your ability to work.
-That’s why you should expect about what you can do as well as any work restrictions.
+That’s why you should expect questions about what you can do as well as any work restrictions.

 If you have a workers’ compensation lawyer, they’ll give you a list of questions beforehand so you can prepare your answers.